mickem/nscp-docs/docs/howto/checks.md

 So what have learned so far?
 Well, we need to load a module before we can execute its command.
-And if we look at the output we can decern that we get various messages.
+And if we look at the output we can discern that we get various messages.
 Many of them marked D for debug..
-These message will only be avalible if log level is set to debug.
+These message will only be available if log level is set to debug.

-This can be achived in two ways:
+This can be achieved in two ways:

 1. the --log debug command line options
 2. Configuring the log level in the config file: